joist-orm/joist-orm/docs/docs/advanced/class-table-inheritance.md

 For example, if an `em.load(Animal, "a:1")` finds a row only in the `animals` table, and no matching row in the `dogs` or `cats` table, then the `em.load` method will fail with an error message.

-## What about Single Table Inheritance?

-An alternative to Class Table Inheritance (CTI) is [Single Table Inheritance](https://www.martinfowler.com/eaaCatalog/singleTableInheritance.html) (STI), where `Dog`s and `Cat`s don't have their own tables, but have their subtype-specific fields stored directly on the `animals` table (e.g. both `animals.can_bark` and `animals.can_meow` would be columns directly in the `animals` table even though, for dogs, the `can_meow` column is not applicable).

-Joist currently does not support STI, generally because CTI has several pros:

-1. With CTI, the database schema makes it obvious what the class hierarchy should be.

-   Given how schema-driven Joist's `joist-codegen` is, it's very convenient to have the per-type fields already split out (into separate tables) and then to use the `id` foreign keys to discover the `extends` relationships.

-   With STI, this sort of "obvious" visibility does not exist, and we'd have to encode the type hierarchy in `joist-config.json`, i.e. some sort of mapping that says `animals.can_bark` is only applicable for the `Dog` subtype, and `animals.can_meow` is only applicable for the `Cat` subtype.

-2. With CTI, the schema is safer, because the subtype-only columns can have not-null constraints.

-   With STI, even if `can_bark` is required for all `Dog`s, because there will be `Cat` rows in the `animals` table that just fundamentally cannot have a `can_bark` value, the column must be nullable.

-   Which is fine if it's already nullable, but if you wanted it to be non-null, now we have to encode in `joist-config.json` that it is _technically_ required, and rely on Joist's runtime code to enforce it.

-3. With CTI, we can have foreign keys directly to subtypes.

-   For example, we could have a `DogCollar` entity that had a `dog_collars.dog_id` foreign key that points _only_ to `dogs`, and is fundamentally unable to point to `Cat`s.

-   With STI, it's not possible in the database to represent/enforce that FKs are only valid for a specific subtype.

-That said, the pro of STI is that you don't need `LEFT OUTER JOIN`s to load entities, b/c all data for all subtypes is a single table, so Joist could likely support STI someday, it just does not currently.

 ## But Isn't Inheritance Bad Design?

-Yes, inheritance can be abused, particularly with deep inheritance hierarchies and/or just "bad design".
+Yes, inheritance can be abused, particularly with deep inheritance hierarchies and/or just bad design decisions.

 But when you have a situation that fits it well, it can be an appropriate/valid way to design a schema, at your own choice/discretion.

-If it helps, inheritance can also be thought of Abstract Data Types, which as a design pattern is generally considered a modern/"good" approach for accurately & type-safely modeling values that have different fields based on their current kind/type.
+If it helps, inheritance can also be thought of Abstract Data Types, which as a design pattern is generally considered a modern/good approach for accurately & type-safely modeling values that have different fields based on their current kind/type.

 ADTs also focus just on the per-kind/per-type data attributes, and less on the polymorphic behavior of methods encoded/implemented within the class hierarchy which was the focus of traditional OO-based inheritance.

 When using inheritance with Joist entities, you can pick whichever approach you prefer: either more "just data" ADT-ish inheritance or "implementation-hiding methods" OO-ish inheritance.